 Should I be concerned if my baby isn’t walking?

 Not every baby will learn to walk at the same time.
 Some babies will start walking much earlier than others for various reasons.
 There is no reason to worry if your baby is under 18 months and not walking yet.
-You may find your baby is fine with his language and social development, but slower with his physical skills.
+You may find your baby is fine with their language and social development, but slower with their physical skills.
 There is usually nothing to worry about.
 However, if your baby is 18 months old and is still not walking, you should talk to your doctor.
-You should also mention if your baby tends to favour one side of his body in case there is a weakness in one side.
+You should also mention if your baby tends to favour one side of their body in case there is a weakness in one side.